Internships

 Each of these “courses” requires the one-on-one mentorship of a Sociology faculty member (not graduate instructors).
 You cannot register for these courses without prior permission from the department.
 Please use this list of our faculty and their contact information to explore these options.
 Registration must take place before the end of drop/add, just like any other semester course.

-To arrange enrollment, students should obtain a permission form available on this website or from the Sociology Undergraduate Advisor, Dr. Tanya Koropeckyj-Cox, secure the proper signatures as noted on the form and return the form before being enrolled in the section.
-The faculty member and the student must both sign the forms acknowledging that these courses do not fulfill any general education or Gordon Rule requirements and that the Department will not substitute credits earned through these courses for any college or departmental requirement other than a sociology elective.
+To arrange enrollment, students should arrange for a faculty mentor to supervise the work and then email the Sociology Undergraduate Advisor, Dr. Tanya Koropeckyj-Cox, to request the course.
+Please include your name, ID, name of faculty mentor, the course and number of credits requested, and a brief description of the planned work.
+An emailed confirmation from the faculty mentor is also required before a student may be enrolled.
+Please note that these courses do not fulfill general education or writing requirements and that the Department will not substitute credits earned through these courses for any college or departmental requirement other than a sociology elective.

 International Studies